Published June 5, 2026 · Updated July 6, 2026

 Storage and Serving Suggestions

 Refrigerator Storage: Cool the soup, then store it in airtight containers in the fridge for up to 5 days.
-The flavour deepens overnight, so day two is even better.
+The flavor deepens overnight, so day two is even better.

 Freezer Storage: Freeze in portions for up to 3 months.
 Leave an inch of headspace for expansion, then thaw overnight in the fridge and reheat gently, loosening with a splash of broth.